Can A Refrigerator Be Transported On Its Side Or Back?

 Open fridge full of fresh fruits, vegetables and drinks

 Manufacturers like GE recommend waiting 24 hours after moving a fridge before turning it on.
-That is if it was lying on its side during transport.
-It will need time to let the oil settle back into place.
+That is, if it was lying on its side during transport.

 That said, if a fridge stands upright during transport, it's safe to plug it in immediately.
-However, it's always better to be cautious, so we recommend waiting a few hours regardless.

 To Wrap It Up

 There's always a proper way to do things.
 Regarding refrigerators, it's best if you let them stand upright.
-Doing it any other way makes moving and starting them a much longer process.

 Before you go, do you have other refrigerator concerns?
 Check some of these articles below!